pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ### Registration

-To create an account in a Press, click ‘Register’ on the Press’ homepage.
+To create an account in a Press, click **Register** on the Press’ homepage.
 This is typically found on the top-right corner of the Press’ site.

 ![](./assets/learning-omp_role-specific-workflow_auth-reg.png)